 02 of 08

-The spider flower isn’t one of the most popular annual bedding plants, but that’s only because they look rather blah in their nursery packs in their immature form.
+The spider flower isn’t one of the most popular annual bedding plants, but that’s only because they look rather "blah" in their nursery packs in their immature form.
 Once in the garden, these plants quickly soar up to six feet tall, sporting eight-inch blossom clusters until frost.
-Try the compact ‘Sparkler’ series for your container garden.

 03 of 08

-Moths adore pale hued flowers on evening blooming plants, and the evening primrose gives you both on a tough as nails biennial for your drought tolerant garden.
+Moths adore pale-hued flowers on evening blooming plants, and the evening primrose gives you both on a tough as nails biennial for your drought-tolerant garden.
 This native wildflower can self-seed to a fault, so some deadheading is necessary to keep it in bounds.
-In addition to nectaring sphinx moths with the flowers, you may feed moth caterpillars like pearly wood nymph with this plant’s foliage.
+In addition to nectaring sphinx moths with the flowers, you may feed moth caterpillars like a pearly wood nymph with this plant’s foliage.

 04 of 08